 Whether you call it contraception, birth control, or protection, it’s all the same thing.
 If you have decided to have sex, you need to know the facts about protecting yourself from pregnancy and sexually transmitted diseases.
 Sex has consequences.
 A sexually active teen who does not use contraception has a 90 percent chance of pregnancy within one year.

-Family Planning Health Centers located throughout Pennsylvania provide services that are always confidential and non-judgmental, and free to teens under age 18, including:
+Reproductive Health Centers located throughout Pennsylvania provide services that are always confidential and non-judgmental, and free to teens under age 18, including:

 - Education on the various methods of birth control, including abstinence